Information Protection and Providing Access to Restricted Information Procedure (Privacy Procedure)

 9. I&P Contacts coordinate their unit’s response to a request for access to information and liaise directly with the I&P Officer.

+IV.
 Information and Privacy Legislation Highlights

 1. Collection and Use of Personal Information

-The University limits the collection and use of personal information to that necessary to perform operations essential to its educational mandate, as authorized by the Ryerson University Act, or as consistent with FIPPA Sections 41-43.
+The University limits the collection and use of personal information to that necessary to perform operations essential to its educational mandate, as authorized by the Toronto Metropolitan University Act, or as consistent with FIPPA Sections 41-43.
 The University must identify the uses for which personal information is collected, at or before the time the information is collected, by posting a notice of collection, by modifying information collection forms, or by other means as appropriate in the circumstances.
 The University will not use or disclose personal information for purposes other than those for which the information was collected or those that are reasonably consistent with the original collection purpose, except with the direct consent of the individual or unless required or authorized by law.
-Use or disclosure of personal information not covered by a notice of collection, or without the consent of affected individuals, or that is not used or shared for what would be considered a consistent purpose, or that is not necessary to the legitimate functions of the university is considered a breach of personal privacy.
+Use or disclosure of personal information not covered by a notice of collection, or without the consent of affected individuals, or that is not used or shared for what would be considered a consistent purpose, or that is not necessary to the legitimate functions of the University is considered a breach of personal privacy.

 It is the University’s responsibility to ensure that its practices and procedures for using personal information comply with relevant legislation.
 It is each administrative unit’s and academic department’s responsibility to ensure that a current notice of collection covering all necessary uses of personal information is in place before the use is required.
 Staff should consult with the I&P Officer to ensure that their area’s notices are sufficient.